 The versions list for each asset shows a list of each version, the author for each change, including the original creator of the asset, as well as the time and date of the change and any notes available.
 Users may navigate through the various versions, compare them with the current version, and activate any version desired.
 This will replace the current version.

 WYSIWYG is an acronym for “What You See Is What You Get.”
-WebEdit’s word processing functionality is referred to as the WYSIWYG or Content Editor because as its name implies, it allows you to see formatting while editing in your content in the word processor (much like Microsoft Word®).
+WebEdit’s word processing functionality is referred to as the WYSIWYG or Content Editor because as its name implies, it allows you to see basic formatting while editing in your content in the word processor (much like Microsoft Word®).